-As you can see from the professional photography of my work, I love using Hale Navy as an accent wall or for a bold ceiling.
+As you can see from the professional photography of my work, I love using Hale Navy as an accent wall or to make a bold statement on a ceiling.
 We are also finishing up another clients dining room where we used this dark blue on all the walls and it really is striking and dramatic.

 I also ADORE Hale Navy for cabinetry in kitchens, bathrooms or on an antique piece of furniture.
 And did I mention that I love to see it on other millwork such as wainscoting and stairs?

 My Hale Navy Essential Colour Guide is a great resource.
 You’ll have all the info right at your fingertips plus more gorgeous colour combinations.

 Remember, it only takes one mistake to take your home decorating project from divine to disaster.
 Don’t let the paint be what stresses you out!

 Not sure where to start??
-Take my colour quiz and find out which palette best suits you and your style.
+Take my colour quiz and find out which palette best suits your style.